bguest/ansys-macros/_MAT_README.txt

  HOW TO USE PROPERTIES W/O MACROS
 =====================================================

-1) Copy parameter assingments from _MAT.mac into you material file ie for aluminum
+1) Copy parameter assingments from _MAT.mac into your material file ie for aluminum

 MatName = 'Aluminum 7075-T73'
 ref     = 'MIL-HDBK-5E'